Earnest and Valparaiso host Southern Illinois - WTOP News

 BOTTOM LINE: Valparaiso hosts Southern Illinois after Leah Earnest scored 24 points in Valparaiso’s 79-71 loss to the Detroit Mercy Titans.

+Valparaiso scores 65.9 points per game, 4.7 fewer points than the 70.6 Southern Illinois allows.
+Southern Illinois averages 5.0 made 3-pointers per game this season, 2.9 fewer made shots on average than the 7.9 per game Valparaiso gives up.

+The Beacons and Salukis match up Sunday for the first time in MVC play this season.

-TOP PERFORMERS: Earnest is shooting 50.4% and averaging 18.0 points for the Beacons.
+TOP PERFORMERS: Earnest is scoring 18.0 points per game with 8.3 rebounds and 3.0 assists for the Beacons.

 Gift Uchenna is averaging 15 points, 11.7 rebounds and 2.3 blocks for the Salukis.